tundish/theatre_of_spud/tos/dlg/act1/enter.rst

 Three more figures saunter over from the direction of the Croft.

-.. property:: STORY.prompt Enter 'help' for useful commands.
+.. property:: STORY.prompt Get clues for |PLAYER| by typing 'look'.

 Banter
 ------